WindowsVista42/2DPrototypes/2DCellularLightingRaylib/README.md

-# 2DShadowTransformation
+# 2DCellularLightingRaylib
-A possible approach for shadow mapping cascades without using cascades
+The 2d cellular lighting approach used in 2DCellularLighting, but implemented using raylib.